 What does “bonded” mean?
 Fidelity bonds comes in two forms: first-party and third-party.
 While first-party only protects the business’s interests, third-party protects you from stolen property so make sure the business you’re hiring is bonded to provide coverage to third parties.

 Last but not least, always ask to see a company’s certificate of insurance to make sure it has the right coverage that will cover any mishaps to your property.
 You need to make sure their insurance policy includes the broad form property damage endorsement.
 This is extremely necessary because it covers your property in the event of any accidents.

 Worker’s compensation insurance is something that should also be looked into when hiring a cleaning service.
 A multitude of companies fail to offer their employees fair benefits, which can cost you a fortune.
 Even if you carry home or renter’s insurance, which covers you for visitors, it does not apply to someone hired to work on your property.
 As a result, if that worker is injured on your property and the company doesn’t have worker’s compensation insurance, you could be liable to pay for their medical costs.

-Life comes with a lot of unpredictability, but your cleaning service shouldn’t have to be.
+Life comes with a lot of unpredictability, but your commercial cleaning service shouldn’t have to be.
 Always watch out for dishonest companies by doing a little research so you can save yourself a world of trouble in the long run.